-The Secondary Library is open from 8:00 a.m. to 4:30 p.m. and provides areas for students to work individually and meet with peers.
+The Secondary Library is open from 8:00 a.m. to 5:00 p.m. and provides areas for students to work individually and meet with peers.

 Students may use the Secondary library to access computers, printers, scanners and photocopiers.
-The library staff are happy to help students locate resources and suggest reading material.
+The library staff is happy to help students locate resources and suggest reading material.